mongodb/specifications/source/client-side-encryption/tests/README.rst

    - Create a document, setting some field to the value.
    - Insert the document into a collection.
    - Find the document.
 Verify both the value matches the originally set value.

 #.
 Test explicit encrypting an auto encrypted field.

-   - Create a `KeyVault` with either a "local" or "aws" KMS provider
-   - Create a collection with a JSONSchema specifying an encrypted field.
-   - Use `KeyVault.encrypt` to encrypt a value.
-   - Create a document, setting the auto-encrypted field to the value.
-   - Insert the document.
-Verify an exception is thrown.

-#.
-Test explicit encrypting an auto encrypted field.